-While Qualitative analysis detects constituent elements in the sample, semiquantitative analysis gives an approximate estimation of their concentrations.
+While Qualitative analysis detects constituent elements in the sample, the semiquantitative analysis gives an approximate estimation of their concentrations.

 “The capability to quantify the Covid-19 antibody concentration will be very crucial in estimating the temporal decay of antibodies, and hence its possible impact on immunity against recurrence of infection,” said Prof. Navakanta Bhat, Dean, Division of Interdisciplinary Sciences and Professor, Centre for Nano Science and Engineering, IISc, who is also the co-founder of PathShodh Healthcare.

-On a related note, Bhat said, this technique will also play a very big role in elucidating seroconversion response to Covid-19 vaccines and thereby play a supporting role in vaccination programs in the future.
+On a related note, Bhat said this technique will also play a very big role in elucidating seroconversion response to Covid-19 vaccines and thereby play a supporting role in vaccination programs in the future.

-This novel technology and product was supported by the Department of Science and Technology (DST), Government of India, under its initiative on Centre for Augmenting WAR with Covid-19 Health Crisis (CAWACH).
+This novel technology and product were supported by the Department of Science and Technology (DST), Government of India, under its initiative on Centre for Augmenting WAR with Covid-19 Health Crisis (CAWACH).
 The effort was coordinated through SINE at IIT Bombay and IKP Knowledge Park, Hyderabad.

-PathShodh’s technique is also a major departure from the qualitative rapid antibody tests in the market, which are primarily based on lateral flow ELISA technique.
+PathShodh’s technique is also a major departure from the qualitative rapid antibody tests in the market, which are primarily based on the lateral flow ELISA technique.
 The technology has been protected through US and Indian patent applications.

 It has been developed, leveraging PathShodh’s Lab-on-Palm platform “anuPathTM”, which interfaces with disposable test strips functionalized with immunoreceptors specific to Covid-19 antibodies.
 As the results are automatically displayed by the handheld reader, there are no subjective errors due to the manual readout of test results.

-The other unique features of this technology include onboard memory to store more than 1 lakh real-time test results, touch screen display, rechargeable battery, Bluetooth connectivity to smart phone and cloud storage, capabilities to map the patient data to Aadhar number, and the possibility of connecting test data through APIs to Aarogya Setu.
+The other unique features of this technology include onboard memory to store more than 1 lakh real-time test results, touch screen display, rechargeable battery, Bluetooth connectivity to smartphone and cloud storage, capabilities to map the patient data to Aadhar number, and the possibility of connecting test data through APIs to Aarogya Setu.

 “The test is not only useful as a routine sero-survey tool to establish a previous infection, but even more importantly, as a quantifier of antibodies to address such critical questions as the rate of fading of antibodies, and in general, understanding of biological responses that depend on the quantity of antibodies, such as the efficacy of vaccines in generating antibodies and vaccine breakthroughs,” said Prof Ashutosh Sharma, Secretary, DST.